crate/cratedb-guide/docs/install/debian-ubuntu.md

 (install-debian)=
 (install-ubuntu)=

-# CrateDB on Debian, Ubuntu, and Derivates
+# CrateDB on Debian, Ubuntu, and Derivatives

 :::{div} sd-text-muted
 Install CrateDB [deb] packages using the [apt] package manager.
 :::

-This installation method is suitable for Debian systems and derivates like Ubuntu.
+This installation method is suitable for Debian systems and derivatives like Ubuntu.

 ## Package repository